-A. Eligibility Determination:

-- The CWP is based on legislation found in the Title XIX of the Social Security Act.
+- A. Eligibility Determination: - The CWP is based on legislation found in the Title XIX of the Social Security Act.
 This legislation allows the state to provide waiver services to a targeted population who, without waiver services, would be at risk of placement into and ICF/IID.
 Legislation also allows, for those children who are not Medicaid eligible in their own right, the state to waive parental income, viewing the waiver candidate as a family of one.
 This CWP candidate then becomes eligible for Medicaid coverage while residing with their family. - 2.
 A child must have a developmental disability as defined in Michigan state law. - 3.
-If the child is under age 9, the child must either meet the developmental disability definition or must have a substantial developmental delay or a specific congenital or acquired condition with a high probability of resulting in developmental disability if services are not provided. - 4.
-A child must meet criteria for admission to an ICF/IID and be at risk of out-ofhome placement. - 5.
-The child must reside with their birth or adoptive parents; in a specialized foster care (with a permanency plan to return home within 30 days); with a relative of the child when that relative has been named the legal guardian for that child under the laws of the State of Michigan and is not a paid foster parent for that child; or in an ICF/IID facility, but with appropriate community support, could return to their birth or adoptive home or to the home of a relative.
+The child must have a score on the Global Assessment of Functioning (GAF) Scale of 50 or below. - 4.
+If the child is under age 9, the child must either meet the developmental disability definition or must have a substantial developmental delay or a specific congenital or acquired condition with a high probability of resulting in developmental disability if services are not provided. - 5.
+A child must meet criteria for admission to an ICF/IID and be at risk of out-ofhome placement. - 6.
+The child must reside with their birth or adoptive parents; in a specialized foster care (with a permanency plan to return home within 30 days); with a relative of the child when that relative has been named the legal guardian for that child under the laws of the State of Michigan and is not a paid foster parent for that child; or in an ICF/IID facility, but with appropriate community support, could return to their birth or adoptive home or to the home of a relative. - 7.
+The child's intellectual or functional limitations indicate that he would be eligible for health, habilitative and active treatment services provided at the ICR/IID level of care.
+Habilitative services are designed to assist individuals in acquiring, retaining, and improving the self-help, socialization and adaptive skills necessary to reside successfully in home and community-based settings.
+Active treatment includes aggressive consistent implementation of a program of specialized and generic training treatment, health services and related services.
+Active treatment is directed toward the acquisition of the behaviors necessary for the beneficiary to function with as much self-determination and independence as possible, and the prevention or deceleration of regression or loss of current optimal functional status. - 8.
+The child must be under age 18. - 9.
+The family is willing and able to: - a.
+Participate in the development of an IPOS. - b.
+Allow services to be provided in the family home. - c.
+Provide care and supervision beyond the services authorized in the Category of Care/Intensity of Care Decision Guides. - d.
+Obtain and submit required documentation (e.g., annual Medical Examination Form DHS-19, signing the IPOS and the annual DHS financial determination form). - 10.
+The child must meet or be below Medicaid income and asset limits when viewed as a family of one (the family income is waived).

-O West Michigan Children's Waiver Program WNEMH Chapter: Board Service and Program Administration Policy # 2-2-9 Section: Assessment Service Planning and Documentation Revision # 2
+Chap oter: Board Service and Program Administration Policy # 2-2-9 Secti on: Assessment, Service Planning and Documentation Revision # 4